joaompinto/aurora/docs/structure.md

 - `view_file.py`: Tool to view file contents or list directory contents.
 - `find_files.py`: Tool to recursively search for files matching a pattern.
 - `search_text.py`: Tool to search for a regex pattern inside files matching a glob pattern.
+- `bash_exec.py`: Tool to execute Bash commands in a separate thread, returning a formatted message string with stdout, stderr, and return code.